 A good LMS is an investment in your employees.
 Short- and long-term effects of e-learning translate into a return on investment (ROI) for the company.

 The benefits of corporate e-learning are well known, but are they quantifiable?
-Distance learning may have little tangible output, and to ensure that the LMS is delivering the desired results it becomes important to measure the e-learning ROI.
+Distance learning may have little tangible output, and to ensure that the e-learning platform is delivering the desired results it becomes important to measure the ROI.

-In this JOurnal article you will find the method by which you can calculate ROI on LMS.
+In this JOurnal article you will find the method by which you can define the ROI of LMS platforms.
 It’s good business practice to calculate the costs and revenues of each investment.
 Why exclude training from the calculation?

 This article may be useful to:

-HOW TO CALCULATE THE ROI ON LMS PLATFORMS
+HOW TO CALCULATE THE ROI OF LMS PLATFORMS

 The impact of adopting a learning management system (LMS) in your organisation changes from company to company.
-However, we can identify six steps to calculate the ROI of distance learning:
+However, we can identify six steps to measure the ROI of distance learning:

 However, it should not be feared that with e-learning savings the efficacy of training is also reduced.
 Modern platforms offer the possibility of unannounced checks, which is also provided for by the requirements of Training 4.0 for e-learning platforms .
 Furthermore, VITECO platforms have an innovative detection system that verifies that the person attending the lesson is actually the designated person.